pereznetworks/TD-Project7/README.md

         ./importData.js : to import project, profile json data

-        ./profile.json : personal and contact info data used in about.pug and sidebar in layout.pug
+        ./profile.json : personal and contact info data used in layout.pug, about.pug and sidebar in layout.pug

         ./data.json : project data used in part through-out all pug files and in project.pug and projects.pug